alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 }
 ```

-The rule above selects all h1 tags and makes them 32px and red.
+The rule above selects all h1 tags and makes them `32px` and `red`.

 #### Selectors